-Your small step for your fitness goals will be different from your business set up.
+Your small step toward your fitness goals will be different from your business setup.
 And that will be different from your relationship goals.

 Figure out that separate item for each of these goals or projects, and resolve to do it every single day.

 Don’t Miss A Single Day – And I Mean This